 Vossler Settlers in United States in the 19th Century

-- Julius Vossler, aged 23, who emigrated to the United States from Schmieheim, in 1892
+- Julius Vossler, aged 23, who immigrated to the United States from Schmieheim, in 1892

 - Edward Vossler, aged 68, who settled in America from Stuttgart, in 1893